 The Problems with Hard Water

-Minerals from hard water can also accumulate in water-based appliances, such as your water heater, coffee maker, dishwasher, and washing machine.
-This build-up is hard on appliances and will have an impact on their efficiency and lifespan over time.
+Not only do the minerals from hard water accumulate in your pipes, they affect your appliances.
+Your water heater, coffee maker, dishwasher, and washing machine can all develop the same mineral sediment.
+This build-up is hard on appliances and impact their efficiency and lifespan.

-Hard water also reacts with soaps and cleaning detergents, forming a scummy, chalky substance called “soap scum.”
-Soap scum makes cleaning products less effective, meaning you’ll need to do more scrubbing to get suds and, consequently, you’ll have to spend more on soap and detergent.
+Hard water also reacts with soaps and cleaning detergents to form a scummy, chalky substance.
+Soap scum makes cleaning products less effective and requires more scrubbing to get suds.
 Dishes and glassware washed in hard water will sometimes have spots or rings left behind, even after multiple washes.

-Like it’s name implies, hard water is also harder on clothing, hair, and skin.
-The minerals produce a coarseness in water that can be abrasive and damaging.
-Hard water might also taste metallic or smell unpleasant, though this isn’t always the case.
-Long story short: hard water can cause a lot of problems for your home and family.
-The good news, however, is that it’s a problem that can be easily avoided.
+Like its name implies, hard water is harder on clothing, hair, and skin.
+The minerals in your water can be abrasive and damaging.
+Your water might even taste metallic or smell unpleasant.

 With softened water, you won’t have to worry about the issues hard water brings.
 Soft water doesn’t buildup scale, is easier on water-based appliances, doesn’t generate soap scum, and won’t hurt your skin or hair.
 According to a study conducted by Water Quality Research Foundation Battelle Institute, installing a water softener could actually save you up to $480 annually!

 If your home has an existing water softener that’s not working properly, Ben Franklin Plumbing can service or repair it.
 Water softeners should last 20 years if properly cared for.